Things You Need To Know Before Air Conditioner Installation

 c) The Right Refrigerant Charge

 Last but not least, you’ll need to make sure that your air conditioner has the proper refrigerant charge.
-This refers to the amount of refrigerant necessary for your air conditioner to function properly.
-A low refrigerant charge can cause your AC unit to work harder than necessary and use more energy, so it’s important to make sure it’s at the correct level.
+This refers to the amount of refrigerant required to be added to the air conditioning system for it to perform its functions.
+Low refrigerant charge makes your air conditioning system work harder and utilize more energy than required, thus should be checked to ensure it is adequate.

 d) How the Size of Your Room Affects Your AC’s Horsepower